Car insurance discounts for dash cam owners

 New kids on the block Sure Thing! may have only entered the insurance market in 2014, but its offer of 20% off for those who use a dash cam is the best on our list.

 The only catch, if you can call it that, is that your dash cam must be one made by Nextbase.
-You can see what we make of all of Nextbase's best models with our comprehensive guide to the best Nextbase dash cams, including which ones to avoid.
+You can see what we make of all of Nextbase's models with our guide to the best Nextbase dash cams, including which ones to avoid.